grafana-toolbox/panodata-map-panel/README.md

 The following location files are included in the plugin:

-- Countries (2 letter codes)
+- Countries (2-letter codes)
-- Countries (3 letter codes)
+- Countries (3-letter codes)
-- World Regions (2 letter country codes with 2-letter codes for states in the US and provinces in China)
+- World Regions (2-letter country codes with 2-letter codes for states in the US and provinces in China)
 - US states

 Alternatively, you can provide your own location lists by using: